felipecrs/fixdockergid/README.md

 The `fixdockergid` depends on [`fixuid`](https://github.com/boxboat/fixuid) to work, and [I hope its functionalities gets incorporated in it](https://github.com/boxboat/fixuid/issues/29) in the future.

+Advantages:
+  - No need to start the container as `root`.
+  - Does not require `sudo` to perform its operations.

 # How do I test?

 I left a `Dockerfile` in this repository for testing purposes, just run: